Age: 15 to 17 years old.

 Do we need to be bilingual to follow the program?

-- A program grounded in the Performing Arts: Trainees will participate closely in the organization of the many shows put on by the McGill Conservatory Day Camp.
+- Grounded in the Performing Arts: Trainees will participate closely in the organization of the many shows put on by the McGill Conservatory Day Camp.
 Rehearsal, logistics, costumes, backstage management, etc. If you love music, theatre, fine arts, video, cinema or dance, this camp is for you!

-- A Techno-Savvy Program: the McGill Conservatory Day Camp fully utilizes all technologies: digital cameras, digital video, digital music, internet, etc. On top of your experience at camp, you will benefit from training in the use of a variety of technologies used by the camp.
+- Techno-Savvy: the McGill Conservatory Day Camp fully utilizes all technologies: digital cameras, digital video, digital music, internet, etc. On top of your experience at camp, you will benefit from training in the use of a variety of technologies used by the camp.

-- A Camp Perfectly Situated: the camp is situated on the Mcgill University Campus in downtown Montreal.
-It is easily accessible by car, bus, or metro, and is in walking distance of many great sites (Montreal Jazz Fest, Museums, Mount-Royal etc)
+- Perfectly Situated: the camp is situated on the McGill University Campus in downtown Montreal.
+It is easily accessible by car, bus, or metro, and is in walking distance of many great sites (Montreal Jazz Fest, Museums, Mount-Royal, etc.)